alisonsadel/NYC-Challenge-Final/README.md

 ### NYC Subway Stations Dataset

 * Use``pd.get_dummies`` to generate binary values for whether the subway station is ADA-Accessiblle - Yes, No, Partially
 * Ultimately, all datasets needed to share zipcode as a common column to later perform a groupby function.
-The dataset provide latitude and longitude values  however there was no zipcode field.
-The Geopy library was used to create an API to find all location descriptor, using the latitude longitude pairs.
+The dataset provided latitude and longitude values  however there was no zipcode field.
+The Geopy library was used to create an API to find all location descriptors, using the latitude longitude pairs.
   * Step 1: Establish a connection to APIs by setting up the geocoder.
 First import the geocoder you want to use, and initiate it.
   * Step 2: Use Rate limiter to add some delays in between the API requests.
   * Step 3: Create a function to retrieve information using the coordinates --> Output returns a dictionary